 - 2 cups chopped greens (kale, spinach, etc)

 - juice from 1 lime or lemon

-- Heat the oil in a larget skillet over medium heat.
-Once hot, add onion, garlic, shallot and ginger.
-Cook for 5-7 minutes, stirring occasionally until onions are soft.
+- Heat the oil in a large skillet over medium heat.
+Once hot, add onion, garlic, shallot, and ginger.
+Cook for 5-7 minutes, occasionally stirring until onions are soft.

 - Serve cold with an additional squeeze of lime juice.

-- The salad will keep for up to 4 days in the refrigerator or 1 month in the freezer.
+- The salad will keep for up to 4 days in the refrigerator or one month in the freezer.

 Thomas Pagot is the founder, photographer, and recipe developer behind Full of Plants.
 He created the blog in 2016 as a personal cookbook for vegan recipes.
 Through years of recipe development, Thomas has successfully grown Full of Plants into a trusted resource for plant-based recipes.